-What cities and states are doing about guns since the Parkland shooting
+Rhode Island, Connecticut latest states to take action against bump stocks

 Vermont

-Vermont state legislators passed sweeping gun control measures in late March that include ban on bump stocks, limits on the size of magazines, the expansion of background checks on buyers and the raising of the purchase age to 21.

-Vermont Gov. Phil Scott, a Republican, has said he will sign the bill.
+Scott, a Republican who called himself a Second Amendment supporter, signed the bill in April.

 The legislation makes exceptions for law enforcement and the military and those who have taken gun safety courses.
-But the bill is opposed by gun-rights supporters who held a large protest in Montpelier in early April in which they handed out gifts of free rifle magazines, capable of holding 30 rounds of ammunition.
+The bill was opposed by gun rights supporters who held a large protest in Montpelier in early April in which they handed out free rifle magazines, capable of holding 30 rounds of ammunition.

 Washington